Ben Mee: Burnley

 In the 2013–14 season, Mee sustained a knee injury in a pre-season friendly and made a return, though he missed the first four matches, due to being on the bench.
 From late December to January, Mee had been absent twice in weeks.
 Despite the absence, Mee played a vital role as a left-back position, where he helped the club get promoted to Premier League and made 38 appearances.

 In the 2014–15 season, Mee signed a three-year contract that would keep him until 2017.
 He made his first Premier League start of the season in the opening match as a left-back, as Burnley lost 3–1 to Chelsea.
 He went on to score the late equaliser for Burnley in the reverse fixture at Stamford Bridge against Chelsea to keep the final score 1–1, his goal being the second goal of the season Chelsea conceded from a corner kick.

 On 8 August 2018, Mee signed a new three-year deal with Burnley to keep him until June 2021.

 In June 2020, Mee earned praise for his response to a banner stating "White Lives Matter" that was flown overhead during a league match against Manchester City, condemning the action and speaking of his desire for equality in football and society.
 On 29 July 2020, Burnley triggered an option in Mee's contract to extend his stay at Turf Moor until 2022.

 Mee, along with Paul Jenkins and Connor King, was appointed an assistant to Mike Jackson on 15 April 2022 after Sean Dyche was dismissed as manager.
 Burnley announced on 10 June that Mee would leave the club at the end of June when his contract expired.

 Brentford

 Mee signed for Premier League club Brentford on 22 July 2022 on a two-year contract.
 On his home debut, Mee scored his first Brentford goal in a 4–0 win over Manchester United on 13 August, helping the Bees secure their first league victory over United since 1937.
 In 2023, he won the Brentford Supporters' Player of the Year award ahead of club top scorer, Ivan Toney.
 In May 2024, he extended his contract with the club for another season.

 On 18 May 2025, Brentford announced that Mee would depart the club upon the expiration of his contract on 30 June.

+Sheffield United

+On 1 September 2025, Mee joined Championship club Sheffield United on a one-year contract.
+He made his debut for the club on 27 September in a 1–0 away victory against Oxford United.
+On 4 May 2026, Mee announced he would be leaving the club and subsequently announced his retirement from professional football two days later.